Cassini Space Probe (w removable Huygens)

 Thx again to Dave for the starting point on this.

 As I shared this project, Cassini still existed.
 A few days later it tasted the outer substance of Saturn and was gone forever.
-Enjoy your own personal model – it exists now as just a memory.
+Enjoy your own model to remember a great project.

 For those that would like a fabricated version to assemble without having to 3D print it yourself, see my Shapeways Shop: RossGK Tangibles.